RedPitaya/Documentation/appsFeatures/examples/communication_interfaces/can.rst

 Description
 ============

 This example demonstrates communication using the Red Pitaya CAN interface.
-The code below sends CAN frames between the CAN0 and CAN1 interfaces on the same Red Pitaya.
+The code below sends CAN frames between the CAN0 and CAN1 interfaces on the same Red Pitaya using the |MCP2542-click|.
 The following principle can also be used to communicate with other devices on the CAN bus.

 - CAN0 - TX == DIO7_N, RX == DIO7_P
 - CAN1 - TX == DIO6_N, RX == DIO6_P